michelin/ns4kafka/README.md

     admin-group: "MY_ADMIN_GROUP"
 ```

-If the admin group is set to "MY_ADMIN_GROUP", a user will be granted admin privileges if they belong to the GitLab group "MY_ADMIN_GROUP".
+If the admin group is set to "MY_ADMIN_GROUP", users will be granted admin privileges if they belong to the GitLab group "MY_ADMIN_GROUP".

 ### Kafka Broker Authentication